Tangos Are for Two

-Tangos Are for Two (Sus ojos se cerraron y el mundo sigue andando) is a 1998 Spanish-Argentine drama film directed by Jaime Chávarri which stars Darío Grandinetti, Aitana Sánchez-Gijón and Juan Echanove.
+Tangos Are for Two (Sus ojos se cerraron y el mundo sigue andando) is a 1998 Spanish-language drama film directed by Jaime Chávarri which stars Darío Grandinetti, Aitana Sánchez-Gijón and Juan Echanove.

 Plot

 A Spanish couturier immigrates to Buenos Aires in the 1930s seeking to meet Carlos Gardel.
 There she meets Renzo, a look-alike of the latter.